SlapOS/slapos/software/erp5/README.rst

 by some value which depends on how many zope process you want per partition (see the ``port-base`` parameter in ``zope-partition-dict``).

-Notes to the Software Release developper: These ranges are not strictly defined.
+Notes to the Software Release developer: These ranges are not strictly defined.
 Not each port is actually used so one may reduce alread-assigned ranges if needed (ex: memcached partitions use actually fewer ports).
 There should be enough room for evolution (as between smtp and mariadb types).
 It is